dsillydude/pacmon-game/README.md

-# Pacmon - Pacman Inspired Monad Game
+# Pacmon - Monad Pacman Game

 A Pacman-style game with Monad theming, built as a Farcaster Mini App.